silencial/silencial.github.io/content/posts/algorithms-1.md

 - Delete an interval.
 - Given an interval, find all intervals in data structure that intersects it.

-<mark>Non-degeneracy assumption: No two intervals have the same left endpoint.</mark>
+==Non-degeneracy assumption: No two intervals have the same left endpoint.==

 Create BST, where each node stores an interval.
 Use left endpoint as BST key and store max endpoint in subtree rooted at node.